 The above table provides a reconciliation of net revenues (as previously defined) to the Bank's net income.
 Net revenues do not include the effects of reversal of provision (provision) for credit losses, recoveries on assets, net of impairments, operating expenses, the income (loss) attributable to the redeemable non-controlling interest, other income not allocated to any business segment, a gain on sale of premises and equipment realized in 2012, and net income (loss) from discontinued operations.
 The purpose of the aforementioned table is to show net revenues before operating expenses generated from the Bank's Commercial and Treasury Division, on a by-country basis.
-Given that the Bank's business segments generate revenues not only from net interest income, but from other sources including fees and commissions, gains and losses on investments, gains on sale of loans and derivative financial instruments, which form part of other income rather than net interest income, the Bank adds those corresponding items to net interest income to show net revenues earned before operating expenses.
-Reversal of provision (provision) for credit losses, and recoveries, net of impairment of assets, are not included as part of net revenues, as the Bank believes such items, which are based on management estimates, may distort trend analysis.
-Thus, the Bank believes excluding such items from net revenues provides a more accurate indicator of the Bank's performance within its two business segments for each country, and thus provides a better basis for analysis of the efficiency of the Bank.
-The Bank also believes the presentation of net revenues helps facilitate comparisons of performance between periods.
-However, net revenues should not be considered a substitute for, or superior to, financial measures calculated differently on a U.S. GAAP basis.
+Given that the Bank's business segments generate revenues not only from net interest income, but from other sources including fees and commissions, gains and losses on investments, gains on sale of losses, and recoveries, net of impairment of assets, are not included as part of net revenues, as the Bank believes such items, which are based on management estimates, may distort trend analysis.
+Thus, the Bank believes excluding such items from net revenues provides a more accurate indicator of the Bank's performance within its two business segments for each country, and thus provides a better basis for analysis of the efficiency of the Bank so believes the presentation of net revenues helps facilitate comparisons of performance within its two business should not be considered a substitute for, or superior to, financial measures calculated differently on a U.S. GAAP basis.
 Furthermore, net revenues may be calculated differently by other companies in the financial industry.